Ben Vereen: Wives, children, and extended family

-He has six children.
-His 16-year-old daughter, Naja, was killed in an auto accident in 1987 on the New Jersey Turnpike when a truck overturned on her car.
+Vereen has six children.
+His 16-year-old daughter, Naja, was killed in a car crash in 1987 on the New Jersey Turnpike when a truck overturned on her car.
 His other daughter, Karon Davis, is a professional artist; Vereen's son-in-law was Davis' late husband, artist Noah Davis.
 His son, Ben Vereen Jr., died in 2020 at the age of 55.

 Vereen is the godfather of R&B singer Usher, and is also the first cousin once removed of former NFL running back Shane Vereen.

 In the early 1980s, Vereen moved with his family to Saddle River, New Jersey.

 In September 2012, Vereen filed for divorce from his wife of 36 years, Nancy Bruner Vereen, citing irreconcilable differences.

 Health

 In 1992, Vereen suffered three accidents in one day: His car hit a tree, causing him to hit his head on the roof of the car; he then suffered a stroke while he was walking on a Malibu highway, apparently veering into the road; and finally, as a result of that, he was hit by record producer David Foster, who was driving his car on the highway.
 His critical injuries, including a broken leg, required him to undergo arduous physical rehabilitation in the ensuing months.

 In 2007, he was diagnosed with type 2 diabetes and he has a website in which he shares his personal story along with advice from medical experts.